omar-trejo/2143-OOP-Trejo/Assignments/homework-04-Inheritance.md

 # Prints: 3

 print(f.garply())
-# Prints: Call will errors since Foo does not inherit from Boo.
-Foo does not in turn have baz defined.
+# Prints: Call will error since Foo does not inherit from Boo.

 print(b.garply())
 # Prints: 3